 ‘Then she escaped and went downstairs, you two came down looking and she hid behind the desk.
 The night receptionist gave her a room for the night where you wouldn’t find her.’

-‘All right, Frank was ethics-free, as you say, he did go to make sure I was still there and onside and he knew Chloe would be there, and he did that with Chloe to hurt me.
+‘Where Frank wouldn’t find her.
+He was also there to check that I was still onside and he knew Chloe would be there – he did that with Chloe to hurt me.
 Later, I saw Chloe hiding behind reception when we went downstairs but didn’t tell Frank.’

 ‘Why would you not tell him?
 Seems her running off was a ploy.’

-‘I didn’t think so, I thought something snapped in her, that she didn’t want that anymore, not at that time anyway.
-I know, I know, with her record it’s hardly plausible but it did seem that way to me at that time.
+‘I didn’t think so, I thought something snapped in her, that she didn’t want it anymore, not at that time anyway.
+I know, I know, with her record it’s hardly a likely story but it did seem that way to me at that time.
 So I didn’t tell him.’

-‘I know you’ve already told me much but tell me again – how bad was Chloe – you know, about sex.
+‘You’ve already told me so much but tell me again – how bad was Chloe – you know, about sex.
 How bad was Melissa?’

 I’m no angel and I did things but I’m not AC/DC, I can cuddle a woman, I can do something at a pinch but I’m not that.
 But whenever Chloe entered the scene, it got really, really biologically dirty, I can’t describe it any other way.
 Complete opposite to what she did with you – didn’t you ever feel it was halfhearted with her?
 Maybe not.’

 ‘No, she didn’t do that.
-You never entered into conversation, except in relation to the island – don’t know if that bursts your bubble but there it is.’
+You never entered the conversation, except in relation to the island – don’t know if that bursts your bubble but there it is.’

 ‘For being honest.’